Impacts of Individual Fairness on Group Fairness from the Perspective of Generalized Entropy: Problem Formulation

-Speicher et al. proposes to use $I_{\alpha}(\bb;n)$ for some $\alpha >0, ~\alpha \neq 0,1$ as a metric to measure the fairness degree of $h$ by converting prediction results of $h$ into benefit values $b_i$ in the following way, \be b_i = h(\bx_i) - y_i + 1. \ee The last term, adding one, makes $b_i$ is non-negative so that $I_{\alpha}(\bb;n)$ can be defined for finite $n$ and $\alpha >0, \alpha \neq 0,~1$.
-The philosophy of (\ref{eqn:Speicher}) can be understood by an example of a bank's lending system where the label of 1 corresponds to the acceptance of a loan application and the label 0 the rejection of it.
-Each loan applicant is either creditworthy and can pay back the loan, denoted by the label 1, or she is not creditworthy and will default, denoted by the label 0.
+The work of \cite{Speicher18} proposes to use $I_{\alpha}(\bb;n)$ for some $\alpha >0, ~\alpha \neq 1$ as a metric assessing the fairness degree of $h$ by converting prediction results of $h$ into benefit values $b_i$ as follows, $b_i = h(\bx_i) - y_i + 1.$ The last term, adding one, makes $b_i$ non-negative so that $I_{\alpha}(\bb;n)$ can be defined for finite $n$ and $\alpha >0, \alpha \neq 1$.
+The philosophy behind the definition of $b_i$ can be understood by an example of a bank's lending system where the label of 1 corresponds to the acceptance of a loan application and the label 0 the rejection of it.
+Each loan applicant is either creditworthy and can pay back the loan, denoted by the label 1, or not creditworthy and will default, denoted by the label 0.
 For an applicant with true label $y_i =1$, she would think the decision is unfair if $h(\ux_i)=0$.
-For another applicant with her true label $y_j =0$, she would get more benefit than she deserves if $h(\ux_j) = 1$; others would think the decision is unfair.
-Later this conversion from the predicted and true labels to the benefit is more generalized in \cite{Heidari18}.
+For an applicant with her true label $y_j =0$, she would get more benefit than she deserves if $h(\ux_j) = 1$; others would think it unfair.